bhrnprhmd/extracting-tabular-data-from-receipts/README.md

 # extracting-tabular-data-from-receipts

 This code uses pytesseract to convert images to text data, and then extracts the useful information.

 image to csv.ipynb contains a function called img_to_csv, that takes the image file name as an input (e.g. 'Image.PNG') and returns a dataframe called 'output'.
 It also saves 'output' as 'output.csv' on your desktop.
+This function assumes that the tabular data on the receipt follows the PIMS structure (i.e. image contain tabular data with this order: payment date, quantity, description, net price).

 This function uses pytesseract as the OCR tool in order to convert images to textual data.
 In order to run the function, you need to have tesseract-OCR and pytesseract installed on your device.